Obtain the thumbprint for an OpenID Connect identity provider

 In most cases, the federation server uses two different certificates:

-You use a web browser and the OpenSSL command line tool to obtain the thumbprint for an OIDC provider.
-For more information, see the following sections.
+You use a web browser and the OpenSSL command line tool to obtain the certificate thumbprint for an OIDC provider.
+However, you do not need to manually obtain the certificate thumbprint to create an IAM OIDC identity provider.
+You can use the following procedure to obtain the certificate thumbprint of your OIDC provider.

 To obtain the thumbprint for an OIDC IdP